-Taxpayers will pay restaurants to feed seniors in California
+Taxpayers to fund restaurants to feed seniors in California

 California has been under a mandatory stay-at-home order since March 19 and restaurants aren’t allowed to seat customers.
 Many restaurants have tried to shift their business to take-out and delivery, with varying levels of success.

-California restaurants have laid off 70% of their workers since March, or about 1 million people, according to a survey by the National Restaurant Association.
+California restaurants have either laid off or furloughed 70% of their workers since March, or about 1 million people, according to a survey by the National Restaurant Association.

-Likewise, sales tax collections for local governments have dried up because so many retail businesses are closed and restaurants and many other essential businesses that are open are doing only a portion of their normal business.
+“We have fielded a crush of phone calls from restaurants eager to participate,” said Jot Condie, president and chief executive officer of the California Restaurant Association.
+“This could perhaps be a lifeline to their survival.”

+While taxpayers will cover the food, local sales taxes will still apply.
+That could be a boon to local governments, which have suffered as sales tax collections have dried up with few people out spending money.
 The League of California Cities said they estimate local governments will lose $6.7 billion over the next two years because of the coronavirus.

 Jon Coupal, president of the Howard Jarvis Taxpayers Association that favors lower taxes and smaller government, said he supports Newsom’s initiative provided it includes necessary oversight to guard against abuse.

 “Assuming that they are careful with the way that the money is spent, and making sure that nobody is getting wealthy or that people are receiving the meals they could have afforded to easily purchase themselves, our sensibilities are not insulted by that,” he said.
-“This is a lifeline to an important segment of the economy.”

 California has more than about 40,000 confirmed virus cases and more than 1,500 deaths, according to data compiled by Johns Hopkins University.
 The number of infections is likely much higher because many have not been tested, and studies suggest people can be infected without feeling sick.